Balthazar (restaurant): In popular culture

 Balthazar features in the 1998 Sex and the City episode “The Power of Female Sex” under the name of Balzac.
 Carrie Bradshaw and Samantha Jones have a difficult time getting a table at the exclusive restaurant, but they ultimately succeed after Carrie gives the hostess a tampon in the restaurant bathroom.

+Balthazar features in the 1999 episode of Will and Grace "Will on Ice".
+Karen uses her high profile to secure a last minute table for four at the restaurant for Will's birthday.

 Balthazar is featured in the 2009 autobiography Under the Table: Saucy Tales from Culinary School, by Katherine Darling (Simon & Schuster), in the 2010 novel The Associate, by John Grisham (Random House), in the 2010 novel Something Borrowed, by Emily Giffin (Macmillan), in the 2010 novel 36 Arguments for the Existence of God: A Work of Fiction, by Rebecca Goldstein (Random House), in the 2011 juvenile fiction novel Holiday Spirit, by Zoe Evans (Simon & Schuster), in the 2011 autobiography Innocent Spouse: A Memoir, by Carol Ross Joynt (Random House), and in the 2012 novel The Stolen Chalice, by Kitty Pilgrim (Simon & Schuster).
 In November 1999, comedian and actor Jerry Seinfeld proposed to Jessica Sklar at Balthazar.

+In the 2026 novel Games: A Love Story by Anna Maria Volkova, main characters Lili and Aleksandr have two crucial encounters at Balthazar during breakfast hours.